-Once you have decided on a pump that works best for you, you’ll want to figure out the best way to orient the pump into your system.
+Once you have decided on a pump that works best for you, you’ll want to figure out the best way to orient the pump into your arrangement.
 One option is to put the pump before the system.
 This will pressurize the water going through the filters and give your water extra volume.
 It makes the process of filtering quicker and therefore produces more water to clean with.
 The other option is to put the pump after the system; it will pressurize the water vertically up the pole.
 This will help you to reach those higher-level windows.
-Another reason to orient the pump after the filtration is if you have great volume to begin with, great water pressure straight from the faucet, a pump will help get that volume up to the windows.
+Another reason to orient the pump after the filtration is if you have a high volume to begin with, excellent water pressure straight from the faucet, a pump will help get that volume up to the windows.

-At this point, you are pretty well ready to work with your WaterFed® system and your pump.
+At this point, you are ready to work with your WaterFed® system and your pump.
 The last consideration is to stay aware of the pressure your system is creating as well as the pressure your system can handle.
 It is important to have a pressure gauge whenever you use your pump.
-The owner manual of the WaterFed® system will tell you the amount of pressure your system can handle.
+The owner’s manual of the WaterFed® system will tell you the amount of pressure your system can handle.

-After all these considerations, you are ready to begin using your WaterFed system in combination with your pump.
+After all these considerations, you are ready to begin using your WaterFed® system in combination with your pump.